Dying Gaul: Influence

 The Dying Galatian became one of the most celebrated works to have survived from antiquity and was engraved and endlessly copied by artists, for whom it was a classic model for depiction of strong emotion, and by sculptors.
 It shows signs of having been repaired, with the head seemingly having been broken off at the neck, though it is unclear whether the repairs were carried out in Roman times or after the statue's 17th-century rediscovery.
 As discovered, the proper left leg was in three pieces.
 They are now pinned together with the pin concealed by the left kneecap.
 The Gaul's "spiky" hair is a 17th-century reworking of longer hair found as broken upon discovery.

 During this period, the statue was widely interpreted as representing a defeated gladiator, rather than a Galatian warrior.
-Hence it was known as the 'Dying' or 'Wounded Gladiator', 'Roman Gladiator', and 'Murmillo Dying'.
-It has also been called the 'Dying Trumpeter' because one of the scattered objects lying beside the figure is a horn.
+Hence it was known as the "Dying" or "Wounded Gladiator", "Roman Gladiator", and "Murmillo Dying".
+It has also been called the "Dying Trumpeter" because one of the scattered objects lying beside the figure is a horn.

 The artistic quality and expressive pathos of the statue aroused great admiration among the educated classes in the 17th and 18th centuries and was a "must-see" sight on the Grand Tour of Europe undertaken by young men of the day.
 Byron was one such visitor, commemorating the statue in his poem Childe Harold's Pilgrimage:

 It was widely copied, with kings, academics and wealthy landowners commissioning their own reproductions of the Dying Gaul.
 Thomas Jefferson wanted the original or a reproduction at Monticello.
 The less well-off could purchase copies of the statue in miniature for use as ornaments and paperweights.
 Full-size plaster copies were also studied by art students.

 It was requisitioned by Napoleon Bonaparte by terms of the Treaty of Campoformio (1797) during his invasion of Italy and taken in triumph to Paris, where it was put on display.
 The piece was returned to Rome in 1816.
 From December 12, 2013, until March 16, 2014, the work was on display in the main rotunda of the west wing of the National Gallery of Art in Washington D.C.
-This temporary tenure marked the first time the antiquity had left Italy since it was returned in the second decade of the nineteenth century.
+This temporary tenure marked the first time the statue had left Italy since it was returned in the second decade of the nineteenth century.